• Courses

 A new browser tab (or window) should appear where you will see the URL that you entered in the previous popup.
 At the bottom of that page/tab, you must see the following badge:

-And if you go back to the tagassistant.google.com tab, you must see this success message.
+If you go back to the tagassistant.google.com tab, you must see this success message.
 Click Continue.

 If you don’t see the success message or if the preview badge shows that the debugger is not connected, read this.

 Additionally, use the Twitter Pixel Helper Chrome extension.
-Refresh the page of your website where the preview mode is enabled and Twitter Pixel is activated.
+Refresh the page of your website where the preview mode is enabled, and Twitter Pixel is activated.
 Click the Twitter Pixel Helper icon in your Chrome browser.
 You should see something like this:

 Click the “Twitter website tag fired successfully” and then click Advanced Debug Info and you will see more details about the request that was sent to Twitter Pixel.

 Great!
-Now it’s time to publish your changes in GTM.
+Now, it’s time to publish your changes in GTM.
 Click SUBMIT in the top right corner, select PUBLISH and CREATE VERSION, and then complete the flow that you will see there.

 Things To Keep In Mind

-• It may take up to 24 hours for data to appear in the Twitter Ads account (but usually it’s processed much faster).
+• It may take up to 24 hours for data to appear in the Twitter Ads account (but usually, it’s processed much faster).

-• Before you enter tagging “rampage mode”, prepare a measurement plan – a list of what you really need to track.
+• Before you enter tagging “rampage mode”, prepare a measurement plan – a list of what you need to track.
 It will bring more transparency, help you plan ahead, and avoid inconsistency problems.

 • Test, test, test before publishing – the devil is in the detail.
 One tiny mistake can lead to huge problems.